hardbyte/python-common-expression-language/README.md

 print(result)  # False
 ```

+Simply pass the CEL expression and a dictionary of context to the `evaluate` function.
+The function
+returns the result of the expression evaluation converted to Python primitive types.

+## Future work

-## Command line interface
+### Command line interface

-The package also provides a command line interface for evaluating CEL expressions:
+The package (plans to) also provides a command line interface for evaluating CEL expressions:

 ```bash
 $ python -m cel '1 + 2'
 3
 ```

-## Future work
+### Custom Python Functions

 Ability to add Python functions to the Context object: